We catch up with Peter in his studio for an exclusive and impromptu chitchat.

 Dude: Do you ever worry about running out of ideas?

-Peter: No, because Gogi, the Goddess of Great Ideas, is always by my side.
-Like the rainy night we were walking home from the pub and a guy coming the other way flashed us just as a car went through a puddle drenching him from head to toe giving me the idea for the cartoon character Flash Filstrup.
+Peter: No, because Gogi, the Goddess of Great Ideas (get it?) is always by my side.
+Like the rainy night we were walking home from the pub and a guy coming the other way flashed us just as a car went through a puddle drenching him from head to toe and giving me the idea for the cartoon character Flash Filstrup.
 And the morning she drew my attention to two pigeons sitting on top of the 07.22 to London as it pulled out of our local station and I got the idea for a strip about a pair of ornithological commuters.
 And the night we turned on the TV and watched a woman drop a cat into a wheelie bin on the ten o’clock news which gave me my first gag for the book 101 Ways To Get Rid of a Cat.
-Then there was the afternoon at Wimbledon we saw my girlfriend falling butt over brolly for a swarthy, good-looking tennis player right in front of us and I got the idea for the song Game, Set and Match.
+And the afternoon at Wimbledon we saw my girlfriend falling butt over brolly for a swarthy, good-looking tennis player right in front of us and I got the idea for the song Game, Set and Match.

 Dude: As a world-famous cartoonist what are you most proud of?

 Peter: Probably getting my first cartoon published.
 It [see right] appeared in the first and only issue of a Canadian men’s magazine called Success.
 I got paid ten dollars and figured I could now call myself a cartoonist.
-Also there was the fan letter I received from Nelson Mandela and the day I was summoned to the palace by Her Majesty the Queen to have tea and do her portrait.
+Also there was the fan letter I received from Jackie Kennedy and the day I was summoned to the palace by Her Majesty the Queen to have tea and do her portrait.

 Dude: Wow!
 Really?